mlej8/NomenclatureAutomatedTesting/README.md

 #### Layer 1: Base Layer (TestBase.java)
 This class is the parent class of all layers (PageLibrary and TestNG) in the Framework.

 All the classes in Page and Test Packages extend TestBase.java

 TestBase.java contains all the initialization steps i.e. the WebDriver, configurations (properties), implicit/explicit waits, pageLoadTimeOut, actions, maximize_window(), deleteAllCookies(), get(url), etc. These objects are all static, therefore the same WebDriver, waits, actions, properties file will be shared among all pages, tests and utilities (code reused at its full potential).

-This class define the common (repeated) properties/methods ONCE which will be used by all of your pages and your test classes.
-In fact, every class in the framework needs to set up a WebDriver, implicit/explicit wait, maximize_window(), get(url), etc.
+In fact, every class in the framework needs to set up a WebDriver, implicit/explicit wait, maximize_window(), get(url), etc. The testbase class allows to define the common (repeated) properties/methods only ONCE which will avoid having to initialize everything in each class.
 We use the concept of INHERITANCE to pass all those methods/properties from the BASE CLASS to all the CHILD CLASSES.

 THIS LAYER IS USED TO AVOID DUPLICATE CODE (i.e. avoid WebDriver driver = new ChromeDriver in EVERY PAGE).

 #### Layer 2: Page Layer (PageLibrary)
 For UI applications, you need classes that interact with the pages of the system.

 These classes live within the Framework PAGE LIBRARY LAYER.

 It is IMPORTANT to operate at HIGH LEVEL OF ABSTRACTION: Login(), ResetPassword() and ToggleRememberMe() NOT InputUsername(), InputPassword(), etc.

-The functions should represent the FUNCTIONALITY of the page from the user's perspective.
-The tests are going to use those functions
+The functions should represent the FUNCTIONALITY of the page from the user's perspective and the tests are going to use those functions

 1. Create a SEPARATE JAVA CLASS for every page in the web application
 2. Define WEBELEMENT for each page (i.e. submit button, login button, search box, etc.) also called OR -- Object repository, collection of all WebElements